VioletHarmon2002/weatherStationproject/docs/embedded/technical_documentation.md

+This Bill of Materials (BOM) outlines all the components required for the successful implementation of the Smart Time Registration project.
+Each part listed is essential for ensuring the functionality and effectiveness of the system, which includes features such as real-time data display, ambient light adjustment, and user interaction capabilities.
+The table below provides detailed information about each component, including the part name, manufacturer, description, quantity needed for the project, and the price (including VAT).
+This comprehensive overview serves as a guide for sourcing and procuring the necessary materials to construct the IoT system efficiently.

 | Part         | Manufacturer  | Description	           | Quantity | Price (incl.
 VAT) |   |
 |--------------|---------------|--------------------------|----------|-------------------|-----------------------|
 | ESP8266      | [Manufacturer] | Wi-Fi microcontroller      | 1        | [4, 95]           |